cocos/cocos-docs/en/editor/extension/first.md

 npm run build
 ```

-For more information on building extensions, see the documentation [Extension templates and building](./create-extension.md).
+For more information on building extensions, see the documentation [Extension Templates and Compile Builds](./create-extension.md).

 ## Run Extensions